codebar/tutorials/js/lesson5/tutorial.md

     2. Update the displayed string on the page and store the token
         - Use the hidden field with the class `token`

-    3. Don't allow the user to start a new game, hide the **New game** bubtton
+    3. Don't allow the user to start a new game, hide the **New game** button

 2. Interact with the API to try out different guesses